-What are the common types of employee health benefits offered to employees in Hong Kong?
+What are the Most Common Types of Employee Benefits in Hong Kong?

 This Pacific Prime Hong Kong article outlines some of the main types of employee health benefits that companies can use to support their talent management strategies.

-Many of those questioned who had had employers withdraw health coverage in their workplaces said that they were dissatisfied with the decision (64%), while others (15%) planned to leave their job immediately as a result.
-One third of those surveyed expressed less motivation to continuing working hard for their employer when employee health benefits were ceased.
+Many of those questioned who had employers withdraw health coverage in their workplaces said that they were dissatisfied with the decision (64%), while others (15%) planned to leave their job immediately as a result.
+One-third of those surveyed expressed less motivation to continue working hard for their employer when employee benefits insurance ceased.

-Similarly for Hong Kong, job seekers also place a high value in the types of employee health benefits attached to a remuneration package.
-HR in Asia reported that local and international employers in the city were increasingly expanding the health benefits offered to match the demand of talent.
+Similarly for Hong Kong, job seekers also place a high value on the types of employee benefits attached to a remuneration package.
+HR in Asia reported that local and international employers in the city were increasingly expanding the group health insurance benefits offered to match the demand for talent.
 In particular, of the more than 180,000 employees and 650 companies surveyed:

 - 59% of companies offered medical check-up benefits, an increase of 14% over the past three years;

 - 25% of businesses offered maternity benefits to employees; and

 - 70% were extending outpatient, inpatient, and dental coverage to the dependents of workers.